inakivelasco/scientific-project/README.md

 This project is based in the detectron2 repository (https://github.com/facebookresearch/detectron2).
 It consists of a general pipeline with the following steps:

 ![Pipeline](/docs/pipeline.png)
+It is aimed to work with real and synthetic datasets.

 ## Generated report